osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

+DateReviewed: 2021-12-17

 Open Science Pool Containers
 ============================

-In order to [share compute resources](overview.md) with the Open Science pool, sites can launch pilot jobs directly by starting an OSG-provided Docker container.
+In order to [share compute resources](overview.md) with the Open Science Pool (OSPool), sites can launch pilot jobs directly by starting an OSG-provided Docker container.
 The container includes a worker node environment and an embedded pilot;
-when combined with an OSG-provided authentication token (not included in the container), the pilot can connect to the Open Science pool and start executing jobs.
+when combined with an OSG-provided authentication token (not included in the container), the pilot can connect to the OSPool and start executing jobs.

 This technique is useful to implement _backfill_ at a site: contributing computing resources when they would otherwise be idle.
-It does not allow the site to share resources between multiple pools and, if there are no matching idle jobs in the Open Science pool, the pilots may remain idle.
+It does not allow the site to share resources between multiple pools and, if there are no matching idle jobs in the OSPool, the pilots may remain idle.

 Before Starting